Skip to: ContentEnd

 Bell Ringing

 I first started learning to ring tower bells at the church of St James, Mangotsfield in Gloucestershire on 8th March 1993, nine months after their bells were recast.
 I was just nine years old at the time, an age which is still considered to be young to learn to ring.
 Since that time I've had the great pleasure of ringing a lot of very different bells all over the south-west of England – plus a few in Wales and some interesting examples in the Midlands – and established myself as a regular ringer at a number of local towers.
 I also enjoyed visiting other towers, both nearby and further afield, where I always received a warm welcome.
+Take a look at My Ringing Career to find out more about what I used to get up to.
+You'll also find here details of all the special Bell Ringing Performances in which I've taken part.

 Archived projects and research